What is Scenario Analysis?

-- Avoiding risk and failure – to avoid poor investment decisions, scenario analysis allows businesses or investors to assess investment prospects.
-It takes the best and worst probabilities into account so that investors can make an informed decision.
+- Avoiding risk and failure – To avoid poor investment decisions, scenario analysis enables businesses or independent investors to assess investment prospects.
+Scenario analysis takes the best and worst probabilities into account so that investors can make an informed decision.

-- Projecting investment returns or losses – the analysis makes use of tools to calculate the values or figures of potential gains or losses of an investment.
-This gives concrete, measurable data that investors can base the approaches they take for a better outcome.
+- Projecting investment returns or losses – The analysis makes use of tools to calculate the values or figures of potential gains or losses from an investment.
+This gives concrete, measurable data that investors can base the approaches they take on, for (hopefully) a better outcome.

-It may be very difficult to envision all possible scenarios and assign probabilities to them.
-Investors must understand that there are risk factors associated with the outcomes and they must consider certain risk tolerance to be able to pursue a goal.
+- Cannot model every scenario – It may be very difficult to envision all possible scenarios and assign probabilities to them.
+Investors must understand that there are risk factors associated with the outcomes, and they must consider a certain amount of risk tolerance in order to be able to attain the desired goal.

-Thank you for reading CFI’s guide to scenario analysis for financial modeling.
+Thank you for reading CFI’s guide to Scenario Analysis.
 To keep learning and advancing your career as a world-class financial analyst, these additional free resources from CFI will be helpful: